arnauddm/SerialDoctor/README.md

 You have two solutions to compile this project, the first solution is to compile the `Serial.hpp` and `Serial.cpp` as a library (static or dynamic) to use it in many projects and the second solution is to put the `Serial.hpp` and the `Serial.cpp` files into the current folder of this software.

 ### QMake
-Noe : in your .pro file, you must add the lines below
+Note : in your .pro file, you must add the lines below
 ```console
 QT +=	serialport	\
 		core		\
 		widgets		\
 		gui
 ```

+### Soon
+Soon you will be able to use much than 1 port with this software.